 The great thing about Zermatt is the wide range of good ski schools and snowboarding lessons on offer.
 You are certainly not locked into one provider, and there’s a great range of lessons to suit different ages and abilities.

 How does skiing 365 days a year sound?
 Great right?
-The high altitude means Zermatt-Matterhorn Ski Resort can offer year-round snow for ardent ski-enthusiasts.
+The high altitude means Zermatt-Matterhorn Ski Resort can offer year-round snow for ardent ski enthusiasts.
 With guaranteed snow conditions all year, you can plan your vacations outside the traditional winter season and give your family a truly memorable snow experience in Europe.

 2. ร re, Sweden